E404NNF/E404NNFs-Emerald-Tools-Mod-FABIRC/README.md

 # E404NNFs-Emerald-Tools-Mod-FABIRC
-This is another more reasonable emerald tools mod for Fabric
+This is another more reasonable emerald tools mod for Fabric.